Madjid Bougherra

-Madjid Bougherra (مجيد بوقرة; born 7 October 1982) is a football manager and former footballer who played as a centre-back.
-He is the manager of the Algeria A'.
+Madjid Bougherra (مجيد بوقرة; born 7 October 1982) is a professional football manager and former player who is the head coach of the Lebanon national team.
+Born in France, he played as a centre-back for the Algeria national team.

-Bougherra began his professional career with French club Gueugnon before having spells with Crewe Alexandra, Sheffield Wednesday and Charlton Athletic in England.
-He moved to Rangers in 2008 for a fee of £2.5 million and made 113 appearances; he was a key part of the team that won the Scottish Premier League championship in the 2008–09, 2009–10 and 2010–11 seasons.
-He signed for Lekhwiya of Qatar in 2011 for £1.7 million, moving to Al-Fujairah three years later.
-Bougherra ended his club career following a short spell at Football League Greece club Aris.
+Bougherra began his professional career with French club Gueugnon, before having spells with Crewe Alexandra, Sheffield Wednesday, and Charlton Athletic in England.
+He moved to Rangers in 2008 for a fee of £2.5 million and made 113 appearances; he was a key part of the team that won the Scottish Premier League championship in the 2008–09, 2009–10, and 2010–11 seasons.
+He signed for Lekhwiya of Qatar in 2011 for £1.7 million, moving to Emirati club Fujairah three years later.
+Bougherra ended his club career following a short spell at Aris in Greece.

-Bougherra played for the Algeria national team from 2004 to 2015, winning 70 international caps and scoring four goals.
-He participated in the 2010 Africa Cup of Nations, where Algeria finished fourth, and the 2010 FIFA World Cup.
-He served as the team's captain for the 2014 FIFA World Cup.
+Bougherra played for the Algeria national team from 2004 to 2015, earning 70 international caps and scoring four goals.
+He participated in the 2010 Africa Cup of Nations, where Algeria finished fourth, the 2010 FIFA World Cup, and the 2014 FIFA World Cup, where he served as the team's captain.

+Bougherra began his managerial career in 2017, coaching Qatari side Al Duhail's under-23 team.
+Two years later, he was appointed manager of Fujairah in the United Arab Emirates, departing in February 2020 on the onset of the COVID-19 pandemic.
+In June 2020, Bougherra was announced as the Algeria A' national team coach, helping them lift the 2021 FIFA Arab Cup.
+In October 2023, he became head coach of Al-Markhiya in Qatar, before returning to coach Algeria A' in December 2024, resigning after his side's quarter-final elimination in the 2025 FIFA Arab Cup.